antonfirsov/docs/2020/08-Aug/automatically find latent bugs in your code with .NET 5/automatically find latent bugs in your code with .NET 5.md

 | `latest`   | 5               |
 | `none`     | 4               |

-Since all .NET 5 projects will be opted into _Analysis Level 5_, let’s look at some of the new warnings and suggestions that will be offered:
+Since all .NET 5 projects will be opted into _Analysis Level 5_, let's look at some of the new warnings and suggestions that will be offered:

 ### New Warnings in Analysis Level 5 for .NET 5 Preview 8